-PATF’s mission is to provide financing opportunities to people with disabilities and older Pennsylvanians helping them to acquire the assistive technology devices and services that improve the quality of their lives.
+PATF’s mission is to provide education and financing opportunities for older Pennsylvanians and people with disabilities, helping them to acquire the assistive technology devices and services that improve the quality of their lives.

 From the beginning, the Pennsylvania Assistive Technology Foundation (PATF) was founded as an option for individuals who wanted to pay for the needed assistive technology devices themselves.
 PATF was not to be thought of as a program of last resort, meaning that all avenues of potential payers did not have to be exhausted before an applicant would be considered for a loan.
 Key principles are:

 - Individuals with disabilities and/or family members make the decision to apply for a loan.
 It is one’s choice to seek financing to purchase assistive technology and to select the assistive technology equipment and services needed.

 - There is no requirement that a loan applicant must have been turned down by other funding resources before s/he can apply for a loan.